larsenjohn/herebyaccident/_posts/2016-04-20-jekyll-site-hosted-on-github.md

 This will also clear up any links in the dev `jekyll serve` environment.
 This applies to all linked files like images as well.

     <img src="{{ "{{ site.baseurl " }}}}/images/lame-shit.jpg" alt="baseurl lame shit">

+When you change the baseurl to `"/repo-name"`, it will change the path on your local server.
+So to view the local url you'll need to go to 127.0.0.1:4000/repo-name/ instead.

 ***
 <hr class="rule">